hbk91/2021StudyNotes/Series63_Prep.md

 #### **Part 3: Relationship Summary (Only for Retail)**
    - Summary of the Brochure
    - **Also known as CRS (Customer Relationship Summary)**
-   - Also given by BDs to their retail clients at account opening
+   - Also given by BDs to their **retail clients only** at account opening
    - Any material change should be filed with the SEC within 30 days, and communicated to the clients within 60 days

 ### **Margin Account Disclosure Form & Margin Agreement**